 I’d Love Ya If I Could Find Ya Award: Matcha Man

 Matcha, matcha man…I’m looking for the matcha man!
-They do a pop-up, another ice-cream-in-the-fishes-mouth thing, which they announce on Instagram and their Facebook page.
-I understand that they have a brick and mortar location in the works.
+They do a pop-up, another ice-cream-in-the-fishes-mouth thing, which they announced on Instagram and their Facebook page.
+I understand that they have a brick-and-mortar location in the works.
 At the time of this writing their last pop-up was a few months ago (unfortunately just when I was leaving town) and I haven’t been able to get an answer as to when the next one will be.

 Anyway, I fell in love with matcha ice cream in Japan, and it’s even better served up in a waffle fish.
 I’ll be at their shop when it opens.

 The Boo-Han Market is a Korean grocer in Edmonds.
 They have a food counter near the front of the store which sells “Bung-eoppang,” which is, apparently, the Korean work for taiyaki.

 These are basic taiyaki — no Nutella filling or ice cream here!
 They’re filled with the traditional sweetened bean paste, but only cost $1.00 each, considerably less expensive than their fancier gourmet cousins.

 A word of warning: the food counter here is closed on Monday, so if you’re looking to begin your week with bean-filled fish here, you’re out of luck.

 Snowy Village, in the University District, is closed Mondays.
 So I peered through the window, like the woman in the old Mervyn’s commercials: Open!
 Open!”
 And if you know what I mean, you’re as old as me.